hackerb9/vt340test/sixeltests/wp/README.md

 has wordprocessing commands written in gold on the front of the letters and in other colors on top of the keypad, you'll find that WordPerfect does not correspond at all.
-It should be possible, however, to create a keyboard mapping.
+It should be possible, however, to ditch the DOS compatibility and create a more sane keyboard mapping.
 [XXX: has someone already done this?]